dagamboa/DevOps/capstone_project/README.md

 - Update the node js application to display "Hello DevOps!" instead of "Hello World!" using ansible.

 ## Solution
-- Run script ./create-capstone-project
+- Run script ./create-capstone-project and wait until containers are built
 - Enter to http://localhost:3000
 - ???
-- Enjoy!
+- Profit!